WHAT CAN BE DONE LEGALLY IN THE CASE OF EXORBITANT RENT INCREASE IN TURKEY?

 WHAT ARE THE RENT INCREASE RATE IN TURKEY FOR RESIDENTIAL PROPERTIES IN 2025?

-When determining a rent increase, the provisions outlined in the rental agreement between the parties take precedence.
+When determining a rent increase in Turkey, the provisions outlined in the rental agreement between the parties take precedence.
 However, the agreed-upon rent increase rate in the contract cannot exceed the CPI rate; otherwise, such provisions will be deemed invalid, and the tenant is only obligated to pay a rent increase up to the CPI rate.

 If the contract specifies a rate lower than the CPI rate, the lower rate will be considered valid, and the rent increase will be applied accordingly.
 Both landlords and tenants should consider the current legislation and any potential amendments when determining rent increases in Turkey.
 Failure to do so may lead to legal disputes and potential grievances for either party.